awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-node.md

 + You will create your stack in a [default VPC](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html)\.

   You can use EC2\-Classic for this walkthrough, but some of the details will differ slightly\.
 For example, with EC2\-Classic, you specify an instance's Availability Zone \(AZ\) instead of its subnet\.
-+ Your AWS Identity and Access Management \(IAM\) user has full\-access permissions for AWS OpsWorks Stacks\.
++ Your IAM user has full\-access permissions for AWS OpsWorks Stacks\.

   For security reasons, we strongly recommend that you do not use your account's root credentials for this walkthrough\.
-Instead, create an IAM user with AWS OpsWorks Stacks full\-access permissions and use those credentials with AWS OpsWorks Stacks\.
+Instead, create a user with AWS OpsWorks Stacks full\-access permissions and use those credentials with AWS OpsWorks Stacks\.
 For more information, see [Creating an Administrative User](opsworks-security-users-manage-admin.md)\.

 ## Implementing the Application<a name="gettingstarted-node-app"></a>